vlntnwbr/HanserPyLibrary/README.md

 *  Make sure you have pipenv installed

 ## Usage
-`hanser [OPTIONS] URL(s) [URL, ...]`
+`hanser [OPTIONS] URL(s) [URL, ...] --isbn [ISBN, ...]`

-You must provide at least one valid URL.
+You must provide at least one valid URL or ISBN.
 The program will attempt to fix URLs with missing schemes by defaulting to "https://".
 Each URL needs to end with a valid ISBN-13 number.
 Valid URL formats include:

 **Referencing by ISBN-10 or ISBN-13**